tomaszkingukrol/async-data-flow/README.md

 # async-data-flow
-Bundle coroutines into packege which can be executed like single coroutine.
-Inside package coroutines can be executed sequentially or concurent.
-Is useful to asynchronous data flow processing.
+Bundle coroutines into package which can be executed as a single coroutine.
+In the package, coroutines can be executed sequentially or concurrently.
 Module depends on asyncio and can co-operate with many async libraries as aiohttp, aiomysql and others.
-If some process cannot be implemented asynchronously module support execution synchronous functions as separated threads.
+If some process cannot be implemented asynchronously, the module supports the execution of synchronous functions as separated threads.

 ## Introduction
 Simple data flow process could be composed from two elements: get data and write data.
-Both can be implemented as async functions but must be executed sequencally:
+Both can be implemented as async functions but must be executed sequentially:

     import asyncio
     from asyncdataflow import DataFlow